SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Hardware Setup and Task Details

-We use an OAK-D Lite camera mounted approximately 30 cm below the hand holding the cube.
-To estimate the cube pose, which is provided as input to the policy, we follow the same approach as in \cite{handa2023dextreme}.
+\paragraph{Cube pose estimation.} We use an OAK-D Lite camera mounted approximately 30~cm below the hand holding the cube.
+To estimate the cube pose, which is provided as input to the policy, we follow the same approach as in~\cite{handa2023dextreme}.
 We also use the same cube, as its colors and surface features are beneficial for tracking.

 A large synthetic dataset is generated using parallel IsaacLab environments.
 During policy rollouts, images are rendered from a bottom-up viewpoint across 200 parallel environments, and cube corner keypoints are automatically labeled by projecting the 3D cube corners into the image.
-Using an RTX 5090 GPU, we collected approximately 4 M images in 2 hours.
+Using an RTX 5090 GPU, we collected approximately 4\,M images in 2 hours.
 During data generation, the camera pose, lighting conditions, and object textures are randomized.

-We train a Mask R-CNN model, also adopted from \cite{handa2023dextreme}, consisting of a bounding-box ROI head, a mask head, and a keypoint head on top of the ROI features.
+We train a Mask R-CNN model, also adopted from~\cite{handa2023dextreme}, consisting of a bounding-box ROI head, a mask head, and a keypoint head on top of the ROI features.
 The total number of parameters is around 60M.
-Input images are resized to 240 × 320.
-To improve robustness to real-world deployment and severe occlusions, we apply heavy data augmentation, including random cropping (scale 0.7–1.0), small random rotations (±10°) with anisotropic stretching, Gaussian blur and noise, random occlusions, and background replacement.
-Examples of augmented samples are shown in Fig. \ref{fig:augmentations}.
+Input images are resized to $240\times 320$.
+To improve robustness to real-world deployment and severe occlusions, we apply heavy data augmentation, including random cropping (scale 0.7--1.0), small random rotations ($\pm 10^\circ$) with anisotropic stretching, Gaussian blur and noise, random occlusions, and background replacement.
+Examples of augmented samples are shown in Fig.~\ref{fig:augmentations}.

-The network is trained for 200,000 steps with a batch size of 16 and a learning rate of 1 x $10^{-8}$.
+The network is trained for 200{,}000 steps with a batch size of 16 and a learning rate of $1\times 10^{-8}$.
 At inference time, the network predicts the cube keypoints, which are then used in a PnP-RANSAC pipeline to estimate the 6-DoF cube pose.
 The resulting pose is further smoothed using a low-pass Kalman filter for improved stability.
-The pipeline runs real-time at 16 Hz.
+The pipeline runs in real time at 16~Hz.

 Despite these measures, performance remains challenging due to severe finger occlusions during in-hand rotation and suboptimal lighting conditions.
 To mitigate pose estimation errors, we apply extensive domain randomization to the cube pose during RL policy initialization, improving robustness to inaccuracies in real-world pose estimates.